-Visit DiLiCo engineering at the Hannover Messe 2022.
+Visit DiLiCo engineering at the f-cell 2022 in Stuttgart.
 Talk with us about the latest devlopments in the area of hydrogen heating.
 Get in contact with us personally and arrange a meeting directly at the f-cell.

 Hydrogen is often called the energy carrier of the future.
 In fact, it is very versatile and can also supply our flats and houses with heat.
 This can be done through hydrogen heating based on combined heat and power.
 Electricity is generated in a fuel cell.
 The resulting heat can be used for heating.
 Actually, the principle is the same as for any other CHP unit.
 The difference to conventional CHPs is that no emissions are produced when green hydrogen is used.
 The following information is intended to serve the reader as a small guide for the use of hydrogen heating systems.